openenergymonitor/learn/view/sustainable-energy/energy/zerocarbonbritain.md

 #### November 2014: OpenEnergyMonitor and ZeroCarbonBritain Collaboration

-*Trystan Lea:* In late 2014 a meeting with Philip James a researcher on the ZeroCarbonBritain project about household retrofit modelling software got on to the subject of wanting from our part to better understand how zero carbon energy systems can work including how demand can be met from a variable renewable supply, the role of storage and demand response among other elements of the system.
-Carbon Coop who we where working with on the MyHomeEnergyPlanner open source retrofit software project where planning a smart grid project exploring these themes and we where using the monitoring ourselves to try and shift consumption to times of high solar output.
+In late 2014 we held a meeting to discuss household retrofit modelling software with Philip James, a researcher on the ZeroCarbonBritain project.
+We wanted to understand in more detail how zero carbon energy systems can work; how demand can be met from a variable renewable supply, and the role of storage and demand response.
+We were also working with the Carbon Coop on the MyHomeEnergyPlanner open source retrofit software project and they were planning a smart grid project exploring these themes.
+We were also using the monitoring ourselves to try and shift consumption to times of high solar output.

 Philip mentioned that he had recently been converting the ZeroCarbonBritain spreadsheet into a java model and gave a demo of it in action with beautiful graphs showing energy balances over the 10 year model period.
 He was happy to share the model and made it open source on github here: